 Jacob Javits Law

-In the Jacob Javits Law Program, students participate in “hands on” projects and mock trials.
+In the Jacob Javits Law Program, students participate in “hands on” projects, mock trials, and moot courts.
 Students cooperate with each other as they mimic the roles of lawyers and judges in a courtroom.

-“My year two students, in criminal justice, right now they’re working in teams of eight,” says law teacher Mr. Buckley.
+“My year two students, in criminal justice, right now they’re working in teams of eight,” said Mr. Buckley, a law teacher.
 “They’re working together to prepare a case to conduct a mock trial, so there’s a lot of collaboration, teamwork, and communication required.”

-The law program provides students with college credit, therefore a lot of the material is as rigorous and challenging as a usual college class.
+The law program provides students with college credit, and therefore a lot of the material is as rigorous and can be just as challenging as a college class.
 Additionally, the program includes many presentations which serve as assessments and depend on how well you perform.

-“If you’re uncomfortable presenting or performing, you’re going to get a lot of practice at that and you’re going to become comfortable,” says Mr. Buckley.
+“If you’re uncomfortable presenting or performing, you’re going to get a lot of practice at that and you’re going to become comfortable,” said Mr. Buckley.

-Pretima Persaud, alumni of the law program and current law student, recalls how the program allowed her to get ahead and learn about significant topics.
+Pretima Persaud, an alumnus of the law program and current law student, recalls how the program allowed her to get ahead and learn about significant topics.

 Persaud adds that the law program prepared her to be “a model citizen of society” and recalls the many other benefits that the program brought her.